Ropes & Gray Contributes to Third Edition of GIR’s “Practitioner’s Guide to Global Investigations”

 A cross-office team of attorneys in Ropes & Gray’s anti-corruption and international risk practice has co-authored two chapters in the third edition of Global Investigations Review’s “The Practitioner’s Guide to Global Investigations.”
 The comprehensive guide examines how companies should approach each stage of a corporate investigation.

 The chapters consider the advantages and disadvantages of self-reporting in the U.S. and the UK, including how the manner and timing of a self-report can make a crucial difference to mitigating potential penalties that might be imposed.
 Amanda Raad, Sean Seelinger, Jaime Orloff Feeney, and Zaneta Wykowska contributed the chapter “Self-Reporting to the Authorities and Other Disclosure Obligations: The US Perspective.”
-Amanda Raad, Judith Seddon, Sarah Lambert-Porter, Chris Stott, and Matthew Burn contributed the chapter “Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective.”
+Amanda Raad, Judith Seddon, Sarah Lambert-Porter, and Matthew Burn contributed the chapter “Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective.”

 Additionally, the third edition of the Practitioner’s Guide was co-edited by Ama Adams and Judith Seddon.